avaneev/prvhash/README.md

 replication, but this does not provide conclusively better results for PRNG, and does not work well for hashing; also, self-starting period becomes longer.
-A conceptual aspect of replicated bit-pairs is that they represent the simplest maximum-entropy number (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to the state variable size).
-While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of being simplest.
+A conceptual aspect of replicated bit-pairs is that they represent the simplest maximum-entropy number that lacks information (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to the state variable size).
+While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of not having an information (zero spectrum beside DC and Nyquist components).

 It is important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables